7 Cheap Superfoods That Are Great for Heart Health

 Heart health is something that everyone should start considering as early as their twenties.
 Heart disease affects one in four Americans and is the leading cause of death in the U.S., so it’s never too early to start thinking about prevention.
-A great way to work towards prevention is to focus on what you eat.
+A great way to work towards prevention is to focus on what you eat, one example is Superfoods.

 We aren’t just talking about any old food here, the focus should mainly be on superfoods.
 Yes, they are super good for you but, unfortunately, yes, these foods are notorious for putting a dent in our wallets.
 However, there are always cheaper options if you just know how to look.
 There are plenty of inexpensive organic superfoods that don’t require a visit to the local organic market and won’t leave your broke.